My Love Mix-Up!: Manga

 In February 2021, Viz Media announced they licensed the series for English publication.

 Volume list

-TV drama
+TV dramas

-A live action TV drama adaptation was announced in August 2021.
+A Japanese live-action TV drama adaptation was announced in August 2021.
 The series was directed by Shōgo Kusano and Tadaaki Hōrai, with scripts by Tsutomu Kuroiwa, and Harumi Fuuki composing the music.
 Ren Meguro and Shunsuke Michieda performed the leads.
-It premiered on TV Asahi on October 9, 2021.
+It aired on TV Asahi from October 9 to December 18, 2021, for ten episodes.
 Viki licensed the series for an English release.

+A Thai television drama adaptation, produced by GMMTV, was announced on October 17, 2023 and premiered on June 7, 2024.